(РУССКИЙ)

 March 2022: Second Steering Committee Meeting of the Strengthening Financial Resilience & Accelerating Risk Reduction Program in Central Asia was held online.
 Read more here.

 March 2023: The Program held its online Third Steering Committee Meeting.
-The team has presented the development of the activities to date and the work plan for 2023 to the European Union representatives, members of the Regional Scientific-Technical Council, and National Coordinators of the Sendai Framework Program in Central Asia.
+The team has presented the development of the activities to date and the work plan for 2023 to the European Union representatives, members of the Regional Scientific-Technical Council, and National Coordinators for the Sendai Framework Program in Central Asia.

 Reports and datasets